 When you are using your vehicle for commercial purposes, you are exposed to a range of different risks as compared to a parent driving their kid to school.
 As a result you’ll need more/extended cover in most instances to make sure you are fully protected in case something goes wrong.

-Let’s say you're a plumber.
-In addition to the usual cover for theft and accidents, you would also require cover for your tools, to protect your business against claims from customers on workmanship or damage to their property, and loss of income when your tools are stolen and you can’t work.
+Let's say you're a plumber.
+In addition to the usual cover for theft and accidents, you would also require cover for your tools to protect your business against claims from customers regarding workmanship, damage to their property, and loss of income when your tools are stolen and you can't work.

 Or you might transport people for a living, like an Uber driver.
 In this case, you would require a much higher level of passenger liability cover to protect yourself against passengers suing you for being injured while you are driving.